 Dietary supplementation with polysaccharides from Ziziphus Jujuba cv.
-Pozao intervene immune response via regulating peripheral immunity and intestinal barrier function in cyclophosphamide-induced mice
+Pozao intervenes in immune response via regulating peripheral immunity and intestinal barrier function in cyclophosphamide-induced mice†

 Ziziphus Jujuba cv.
-Pozao has been consumed as a traditional fruit with regional characteristics in China for a long history, while the study of polysaccharides from Ziziphus Jujuba cv.
-Pozao (JP) has been fewer documented.
-This study aimed to evaluate the effect of oral administrition of JP on cyclophosphamide-induced ICR mice for 28 days.
-The result showed that oral administration of JP could improve the lymphocyte proliferation in spleens and significantly decrease the proportion of CD3+, CD4+ and the ratio of CD4+/CD8+ in cyclophosphamide-induced mice.
-JP treatment also increased the levels of IL-2, IL-4, IL-10, IFN-γ, TNF-α, in serum and intestine.
-Similarly, JP significantly increased the levels of IgA and SIgA, as well as the expressions of Claudin-1 and Occludin in intestine.
+Pozao has been consumed as a traditional fruit with regional characteristics in China for a long time; however, fewer studies on polysaccharides from Ziziphus Jujuba cv.
+Pozao (JP) have been documented.
+This study aimed to evaluate the effect of oral administration of JP on cyclophosphamide-induced ICR mice for 28 days.
+The results showed that oral administration of JP could significantly improve the lymphocyte proliferation in the spleen and decrease the proportion of CD3+ and CD4+ and the ratio of CD4+/CD8+ in cyclophosphamide-induced mice in a dose-dependent manner.
+JP treatment also increased the levels of IL-2, IL-4, IL-10, IFN-γ, and TNF-α in serum and the intestine, and the improvement effects were proportional to the dose of JP.
+Similarly, JP significantly increased the levels of IgA and SIgA, as well as the expressions of Claudin-1 and Occludin in the intestine.
+Particularly, the expressions of Claudin-1 and Occludin were the best in the M-JP group.
 Furthermore, JP positively regulated the gut microbiota as indicated by the enriched microbiota diversity.
-In phylum level, the relative abundance of Firmicutes was siginificantly decreased by JP, while Bacteroidetes was increased by JP treatment.
-More important, the ratio of Firmicutes/Bacteroidetes was significantly increased.
-In genus level, the abundances of Bacteroidales-S24-7-group, Lachnospiraceae, Alloprevotella, Alistipes and Bacteroides were increased by JP treatment.
-These results provide evidence for the effect of JP on cyclophosphamide-induced hypoimmunity and intestinal barrier dysfunction in association with its capacity to regulate peripheral immunity and restore intestinal barrier function in cyclophosphamide-induced mice.
+At the phylum level, the relative abundance of Firmicutes was significantly decreased by JP, while that of Bacteroidetes was increased by JP treatment.
+More importantly, the ratio of Firmicutes/Bacteroidetes was significantly increased.
+And a high dose of JP is the most effective.
+At the genus level, the abundances of the Bacteroidales-S24-7-group, Lachnospiraceae, Alloprevotella, Alistipes and Bacteroides were increased by JP treatment.
+These results provided evidence for the regulating effect of JP on the peripheral immunity and intestinal barrier function in cyclophosphamide-induced hypoimmune mice.